-3.1 Dataset Description
+Dataset Description

-This research presents a large-scale, high-resolution affection 15,000 tages (256 x 256 pixels) covering 30 categories of home objects, general waste, and recyclable materials.
-To assure thorough coverage of the diversity of garbage in the actual world, each category has 500 photographs, which the further subdivided into 250 images per subcategory where appropriate.
-The dataset offers a strong basis for training and assessing machine learning models and is intended to support developments in automated waste classification recycling systems, and computer vision research.
-The dataset is organized into hierarchical folders for easy labeling at access.
+This research presents a large-scale, high-resolution collection of 15,000 images (256 x 256 pixels) covering 30 categories of home objects, general waste, and recyclable materials.
+To ensure thorough coverage of the diversity of garbage in the actual world, each category has 500 photographs, which are further subdivided into 250 images per subcategory where appropriate.
+The dataset offers a strong basis for training and assessing machine learning models and is intended to support developments in automated waste classification, recycling systems, and computer vision research.
+The dataset is organized into hierarchical folders for easy labeling and access.

-Figure 2: Sample images of the dataset.
+Fig 2.
+Sample Images of the Dataset.